PetrFila/OMDB/README.md

 * The project is based on the build in SQLite3 db.
 > python manage.py migrate

-* Run *python manage.py runserver* - this will start the actual application
+* Run the actual application
+> python manage.py runserver

 ### Testing
 Available endpoints